rakib2067/Typescript/README.md

 }
 ```

-- The above object textBox is of type UIWidget (an Intersection Type), as it has both a drag and resize method, both which are respective method of the Resizable and Draggable types
+- The above object textBox is of type UIWidget (an Intersection Type), as it has both a drag and resize method, both which are respective methods of the Resizable and Draggable types

 ### Literal Types